jam53/Jam54_Launcher/Documentation/UpdatingTheJam54Launcher.md

 # Updating The Jam54Launcher
 Please follow the steps stated in this document, in chronological order.
+And update [CHANGELOG.md](../CHANGELOG.md) to reflect the changes in this release.

 # Inside the Jam54Launcher IntelliJ project
 - Open *Jam54LauncherConfig.properties*, and update the `version` variable.